Page loading ... Please wait.

 Printer Friendly Page

-In a stainless steel bowl, over a saucepan of simmering water, melt the chocolate and butter.
-Remove from heat and set aside.
+Chocolate Crinkles: In a heatproof bowl, placed over a saucepan of simmering water, melt the chocolate and butter.
+Remove from heat and let cool to room temperature.

-In the bowl of your electric mixer (or with a hand mixer), beat the eggs and sugar until thick, pale, and fluffy.
+In the bowl of your electric mixer, fitted with the paddle attachment (or with a hand mixer), beat the eggs and sugar until thick, pale, and fluffy (about 3 to 5 minutes).
 (When you slowly raise the beaters the batter will fall back into the bowl in slow ribbons.)
-At this point beat in the vanilla extract and then stir in the melted chocolate mixture.
+Then beat in the vanilla extract.
+Add the cooled chocolate mixture and beat until incorporated.

 In a separate bowl whisk together the flour, salt, and baking powder.
 Add dry ingredients to the chocolate mixture, stirring just until incorporated.
-Cover with plastic wrap and refrigerate until firm enough to shape into balls (3-4 hours or overnight).
+Cover with plastic wrap and refrigerate until firm enough to shape into balls (several hours or even overnight).

-Preheat oven to 325 degrees F (170 degrees C) and place rack in center of oven.
-Line two baking sheets with parchment paper, and set aside.
+Preheat oven to 325 degrees F (165 degrees C) and place rack in center of oven.
+Line two baking sheets with parchment paper.

 Makes about 3 dozen cookies.